Nmbrs/tf-modules/azure/application_gateway/README.md

 | <a name="output_public_ip_address"></a> [public\_ip\_address](#output\_public\_ip\_address) | Output of the public IP address |
 | <a name="output_public_ip_fqdn"></a> [public\_ip\_fqdn](#output\_public\_ip\_fqdn) | Output of the public IP FQDN |
 | <a name="output_workload"></a> [workload](#output\_workload) | The application gateway workload name. |

-## How to use it?

-A number of code snippets demonstrating different use cases for the module have been included to help you understand how to use the module in Terraform.

 ## Configuring application backends